spyware-v2/Faktorial/README.md

    - The user is prompted to input a number (`a`) for which the factorial will be calculated.

 2. **Calculation**:
    - The program calculates the factorial of the number using the formula:
-     ```
+     ```cpp
-     factorial = 1
+     factorial = 1;
      for (int i = 1; i <= a; i++) {
          factorial *= i;
      }
      ```

 3. **Result Display**:
    - The program displays the factorial of the number and the memory address of the `faktorial` variable.
    - If a negative number is input, the program shows an error message:
      `Faktorial tidak di definisikan untuk bilangan negativ!`
+   - If the input is invalid, it displays:
+     `Kesalahan input! hanya dapat menginput angka.`

 ---